Annie-XIE/summary-os/mirantis+xenserver+neutron.md

 to access OpenStack services.
     * Storage network: This is used to provide storage services such as replication traffic from Ceph.

 ![mos_xs_net_topo](https://github.com/Annie-XIE/summary-os/blob/master/pic/MOS-XS-net-topo.png)

-##### 2.2 Traffic flow
+##### 2.3 Traffic flow

+In this section, we will deeply go through how North-South/East-West traffic goes, and explain the OVS rules underly.

+    North-South traffic
+    East-West traffic
     OVS rules

+* North-South traffic: Means traffic between VMs and the outside (e.g. internet)
-    East-West traffic
+* East-West traffic: Means traffic between different VMs
-    North-South traffic

-In this section, we will go through deep on how East-West/North-South traffic goes